General

 In the U.S., 85.8 percent of makes and 66.5 percent of females work more than 40 hours every week.
 Out of the approximately 200 countries in the world, 134 have laws capping the maximum number of hours an employee can work, including every industrialized nation.

-READ ALSO: What did the Italians do to Eritrea?
+READ ALSO: What do snakes breathe in?

 Is the 40-hour work week inhumane?